Elements Connect

 Automation rule import

-For your inconvenience, you can import the following automation rule directly into your Jira instance: automation-rule-set-connect-user-field-using-email-address.json
+For your convenience, you can import the following automation rule directly into your Jira instance: automation-rule-set-connect-user-field-using-email-address.json

 Once imported, you will need to update it based on your specific configuration: